angarsky/diveintopython/learn/modules/libraries.md

 In conclusion, both Python libraries and modules are important in Python programming.
 Modules are used to organize code, making it more manageable while libraries provide additional functionalities which make programming easier and more efficient.

-## How to Import Library in Python
+## How to Import a Library in Python

 To import a library in Python, you need to use the `import` statement.
 This statement allows you to use the defined functions, classes, and variables from the external library in your program.
 The syntax for importing a library is: